khajimatov/sneakers-shop-ts/README.md

 # Sneakers shop website
+This project is a successor of one of my previos projects - [Sneakers Shop](https://github.com/khajimatov/sneakers-shop)
 ### List of things to implement / learn
 - [ ] React router
 - [ ] Firebase or other